 1. What is play therapy?

 Play therapy is a therapeutic approach to counseling, specifically aimed at helping children with emotional, social, and behavioral problems.
-Play therapists use a child’s natural means of communication, play, to foster a safe and accepting environment for the child to heal and grow.
-Toys in a play room are carefully selected to allow the child opportunity for creativity and imagination, mastery of skills, nurturing, and real life processing through play.
+Play therapists use children’s natural means of communication–play—to foster a safe and accepting environment where children can heal and grow.
+Toys in a playroom are carefully selected to allow children opportunities for creativity and imagination, mastery of skills, nurturing, and real-life processing through play.

-2. What would a play therapy session look like?
+2. What does a play therapy session look like?

 I like to describe a play therapy session by using an analogy of adult therapy.
 When most people think of an adult getting counseling, they imagine someone sitting on a couch, talking to a therapist.
-The therapist may point out patterns in their life, help reframe certain ideas, reflect feelings, and even teach the client therapeutic techniques for their symptoms.
-The client feels they have a safe place to express themself, talk about intimate details of their life, and process events that have, or are currently, happening in their life.
+The therapist may point out patterns in the client’s life, help reframe certain ideas, reflect feelings, and even teach the client therapeutic techniques to help manage symptoms.
+The client feels this is a safe place to express himself or herself, talk about intimate details of his or her life, and process events that have, or are currently, happening.

-When a child comes to play therapy, it is very much the same.
-Sometimes the child uses words and other times they use play or art to communicate and express thoughts and emotions.
-Similar to working with adults, the play therapist will reflect the child’s feelings, point out patterns, likes, and dislikes they notice.
-They may also teach the child techniques to help them identify feelings, cope with their anger, or socialize at school.
-And most importantly, the play room is set up to be a safe place for the child to express themself and process various things in their life.
-And as in adult therapy, a safe and accepting therapeutic relationship is key to the client’s success in therapy.
+When children come to play therapy, it is very much the same.
+Sometimes children use words and other times they use play or art to communicate and express thoughts and emotions.
+Similar to working with adults, the play therapist will reflect children’s feelings and point out patterns, likes, and dislikes that they notice.
+They may also teach children techniques to help them identify feelings, cope with their anger, or socialize at school.
+And most importantly, the playroom is set up to be a safe place for children to express themselves and process various things in their lives.
+As in adult therapy, a safe and accepting therapeutic relationship is key to the client’s success.

 3. Who can be helped by play therapy?